Nikon D70s/D80/D300 and Linux

 On Sept 1, 2006, just about a week before the D80 came out here, I got a Nikon D70s.
-Here's some useful tips for those who work in linux.
-On Jan 27 2007 I replaced the D70s with the D80.
+Since I'm still using linux, I've gathered some useful tips below as well.
+On Jan 27, 2007 I replaced the D70s with the D80.
 Very nice as well.
 On May 16, 2008 replace that one with a D300.
 Also nice.
-Nikon plays well with linux.
+Nikon plays well with linux (but caveats below).
 Firmware upgrades are simply done by placing the right two files (A and B) in the root directory of the flash card and hitting the right menu button on the camera.
 Just remember you first do the A, upgrade, delete it, and then the B. Otherwise it won't work right.
 MSC (mass storage) mode ensures that a USB cable will see the camera like a hard drive.
 The PTP mode also works, so is the claim, i've not tried that.
 Using RAW (NEF) is also easy, the new 14bit option seems to work as fine as the old 12bit option.
 I use it in a gimp plugin (ufraw).

 Example of using jigl with the camera scripts